|While deafness does occur in the breed, the vast

 - Where BAER testing is not available, breeders rely on home

-- Responsible breeders provide sales agreements guaranteeing that a puppy can hear.
+- Responsible breeders provide sales agreements and documentation with the hearing status of a puppy.

 - The DCA provides breeder referral information to help you